spsquared/SPARK_Future-Engineers_2023/README.md

 On the left side of the screen, there are controls and camera views.
 There are buttons to run programs at the top, along with the indicator LEDS that reflect the ones on the vehicle.

 Below that, there are camera controls.
 There are options to view and save image streams or individual images, with filtering enabled.
-A recent addition allows you to also run the algorithm on frames from wherever.
+A recent addition allows you to run the algorithm on frames from wherever.

 At the bottom, there are options to toggle different displays on the Control Panel.
 Hover over them to get a description of their function.